 - Don’t exploit relationships with patients, clients, employees or coworkers for personal gain.

 Medical coding and billing are the heart of healthcare industry.
 As the U.S. population rapidly ages, people usually require more medical care.
 Medical coders and billers are needed to handle insurance and patient claims.
-MTI College offers a Medical Billing and Coding Professional Diploma Program that can prepare you to enter this in-demand field.
+Campus, formerly known as MTI College, offers a Medical Billing and Coding Professional Diploma Program that can prepare you to enter this in-demand field.
 You could be working alongside doctors and nurses in a hospital, doctor’s office, clinic, nursing home or other medical facility, using your skills to provide much-needed assistance.

 According to the Bureau of Labor Statistics, the employment rate for medical records and health information technicians (billers and coders) is growing much faster than the average for other occupations.
 Because more people have access to health insurance these days, claims on behalf of patients are going to increase.
 If you have a medical billing job, you will be the one to submit the bills for insurance reimbursement.

 Does this sound like a job you would enjoy?
-Contact MTI College Sacramento today to jump-start your medical billing or coding career.
+Contact Campus Sacramento today to jump-start your medical billing or coding career.